-- 22 companies agreed to prepare mock disclosure or provide more limited input either via questionnaire or interview for one or both of the tested standards. - Several industries are covered, 8 are Financial Institutions, 3 are from the Real Estate Sector - Smaller and medium sized entities (<Market Cap < 1 Bn) are underrepresented. - EFRAG conducted 3 workshops with 16 companies that agreed to prepare mock disclosure or limited input via questionnaire.
+- 22 companies agreed to prepare mock disclosure or provide more limited input either via questionnaire or interview for one or both of the tested standards. - Several industries are covered, 8 are Financial Institutions, 3 are from the Real Estate Sector. - Smaller and medium sized entities (<Market Cap < 1 Bn) are underrepresented. - EFRAG conducted 3 workshops with 15 companies that agreed to prepare mock disclosure or limited input via questionnaire.
 Participants could discuss field test experience amongst them and share their experience with EFRAG and the IASB.
-(In this presentation just inputs from 2 workshop have been included)
+The summary report will be published End Nov.